aimms/documentation/platform/solvers/baron.rst

 BARON Usage
 -----------
-BARON guarantees to provide global optima under fairly general assumptions, but cannot handle constraints that contain goniometric functions or with a reference to an external function.
+BARON guarantees to provide global optima under fairly general assumptions, but cannot handle constraints containing a goniometric function, an if-then-else statement or a reference to an external function.
 BARON requires that all nonlinear variables and expressions in the mathematical program are bounded from below and above.

 About BARON
 -----------